Forty Years Ago in the Lower Rio Grande Valley: Day Four

 Reptiles of the Lower Susquehanna River Watershed: Red-eared Slider and Common Map Turtle

 The Common Map Turtle (right) is the turtle most frequently observed basking on rocks and logs along the main stem of the Susquehanna.
 To the left is a Red-eared Slider (Trachemys scripta elegans), an increasingly numerous invasive species.
 The first Red-eared Sliders arrived in the river as, you guessed it, unwanted pets.
-Editor’s Note: Special thanks to the local Beaver (Castor canadensis) for trimming the trees and providing a clear shot for this photograph!
+Editor’s Note: Special thanks to the local North American Beaver (Castor canadensis) for trimming the trees and providing a clear shot for this photograph!

 Reptiles of the Lower Susquehanna River Watershed: Red-eared Slider and Painted Turtles